 Vladimir Jurowski & Alban Gerhardt

-Pyotr Tchaikovsky Symphony No. 5 in E minor, Op.
+Symphony No. 5 in E minor, Op.
 64

 Vladimir Jurowski - Conductor

-After receiving training at the Moscow Conservatory Vladimir Jurowski emigrated to Germany in 1990.
-Here he continued his studies at the music conservatories in Dresden and Berlin – conducting with Rolf Reuter; correpetition and song accompaniment with Semion Skigin.
-In 1995 he made his international debut at the British Wexford Festival with Rimski-Korsakov’s “Mainacht” and in the same year at the Royal Opera House Covent Garden with “Nabucco”.
+After receiving training at the Moscow Conservatory The conductor, pianist and musicologist Vladimir Jurowski emigrated to Germany in 1990.
+Here he continued his studies at the music conservatories in Dresden and Berlin.
+In 1995 he made his international debut at the British Wexford Festival with Rimski-Korsakov’s Mainacht and in the same year at the Royal Opera House Covent Garden with Nabucco.
 Subsequently he was, among other things, First Kapellmeister of the Komische Oper Berlin (1997- 2001) and Music Director of the Glyndebourne Festival Opera (2001-2013).
-In 2003 Vladimir Jurowski was appointed Principal Guest Conductor of the London Philharmonic Orchestra and has been its Principal Conductor since 2007 and will stay on until summer 2021.
-He is also Artistic Director of the State Academic Symphony Orchestra Yevgeny Svetlanov of the Russian Federation until summer 2021, Artistic Director of the International George Enescu Festival in Bucharest and Principal Artist of the Orchestra of the Age of Enlightenment in Great Britain.
+In 2003 Vladimir Jurowski was appointed Principal Guest Conductor of the London Philharmonic Orchestra and has been its Principal Conductor since 2007 until 2021.
+He was also Artistic Director of the State Academic Symphony Orchestra Yevgeny Svetlanov of the Russian Federation until 2021, Artistic Director of the International George Enescu Festival in Bucharest and Principal Artist of the Orchestra of the Age of Enlightenment in Great Britain.
 He works regularly with the Chamber Orchestra of Europe and the ensemble unitedberlin.
-With the start of the 2021/2022 season, Vladimir Jurowski will take on one of the most prestigious roles in German musical life in addition to his engagement with the Rundfunk-Sinfonieorchester Berlin, by becoming General Music Director of the Bavarian State Opera in Munich, a position for which he signed a contract in 2018.

 Vladimir Jurowski has been the recipient of numerous awards for his achievements, including various international record prizes.
+In 2016, he was bestowed an honorary doctorate from Prince Charles at the Royal College of Music in London.
 In 2018, the Royal Philharmonic Society Music Awards named him Conductor of the Year.
-In 2016, he was bestowed an honorary doctorate from Prince Charles at the Royal College of Music in London.
-In 2020, Jurowski will be awarded the Order of Cultural Merit by the Romanian President in recognition of his work as Artistic Director of the George Enescu Festival.
+In summer 2020, Jurowski was awarded the Order of Cultural Merit by the Romanian President in recognition of his work as Artistic Director of the George Enescu Festival.